 Viewing shared DNA segments

-To view your shared segments, click on the blue “Yes” or “No” under the Shared DNA column; you will be taken to DNA View where you can see the segment data.
+To view your shared segments, click on the blue “Yes” or “No” under the Shared DNA column; you will be taken to the DNA Comparison tool where you can see segment data across multiple pairs of people.
 These segments reflect the identical DNA that you both inherited from a recent common ancestor.
 Your shared segments with each relative will be colored differently.

 Get started with Relatives In Common

-To see your shared relatives, click on a match in your DNA Relatives list and look for the Relatives tab on the comparison page.
-Using the Relatives tab, located near the top of the page, you can see the list of relatives that you have in common, the predicted relationship between each pair, and in some cases, if you share DNA in the same region of your genome.
+To see your shared relatives, click on a match in your DNA Relatives list and scroll down to the Relatives section.
+In this section, you can see the list of relatives that you have in common, the predicted relationship between each pair, and in some cases, if you share DNA in the same region of your genome.
 Keep in mind that only matches with whom you have a sharing connection or those participating in Open Sharing will display whether or not you share DNA in the same region of your genome.